sitronsea/GENet/README.md

 In this repository, we provide a Python package implementing gauge equivariant networks for predicting topological invariants (e.g., Chern numbers) in multiband topological insulators.
 The code features:

- - A gauge equivariant normalization layer (**"TrNorm"**) to stabilize training.
+ - A gauge equivariant normalization layer (**"TrNorm"**) for to stabilize training of lattice gauge equivariant networks.
  - Scripts for data generation, model building, training, and evaluation.
  - Configurations for ablation studies to explore performance under different settings.

 Everything is designed to ensure smooth and reproducible experimentation.

-We acknowledge [Favoni et al.](link) for their foundational works in gauge equivariant network architectures that inspired this research.

-This research is inspired by the foundational works in gauge equivariant network architectures of [Favoni et al.](link).
+Our model architecture extends the LGE-CNNs introduced in [Favoni et al.](link_to_paper) and our implementation is based on the [LGE-CNN reference implementation](https://gitlab.com/openpixi/lge-cnn/-/tree/master).

 ## Repository Structure